FAIRplus/WP3_FAIR_tooling/tool_discovery/tool_discoverer/readme.md

 It is assumed that the `terms_file` is a result of running [ZOOMA](https://www.ebi.ac.uk/spot/zooma/) on a list of free text terms.

 **Why using *tool_discoverer* over bio.tools?**
-*tool_discoverer* is a suitable alternative to bio.tools search for users that want:
+*ToolDiscoverer* is a suitable alternative to bio.tools search for users that want:
 * More sophisticated searches, including weight assignment to keywords.
 * Further search and ranking of results set in a visual and intuituve way.
 * To save the results of the search.